 So what is the anchoring effect?

-The anchoring effect is a cognitive distortion to which all human beings are subject when they find themselves having to make decisions.
-It was explored for the first time in the 1960s by psychologists Daniel Kahneman and Amos Tversky and occurs when people find themselves having to assign a value to an unknown quantity and to do so they start from the first value that is made available and that is it places in their minds like an anchor.
-It is therefore the tendency to be influenced by the first information that is offered to us when we find ourselves having to make a decision, this first information takes the name of ‘anchor’.
-This means that our judgment very often depends on the first point of reference that is set for us.
+The anchoring effect is a cognitive distortion to which all human beings are subject when they need to make decisions.
+It was explored for the first time in the 1960s by psychologists Daniel Kahneman and Amos Tversky.
+It occurs when people find themselves having to assign a value to an unknown quantity and to do so, they start from the first value that is made available, and that is it placed in their minds like an anchor.
+It is, therefore, the tendency to be influenced by the first information that is offered to us when we find ourselves having to make a decision.
+This first information takes the name of ‘anchor.’
+This means that our judgment very often depends on the first point of reference set for us.

 What links the anchoring effect to a commercial negotiation?

 The anchoring effect occurs in people’s minds on different occasions and situations.
 But let’s focus on developing a commercial negotiation.
 If we analyze the process of purchasing a good or service, especially in the B2B context, it is based on commercial trading: a negotiation.
 The seller starts by proposing a price, and from here begins the negotiation phase between the seller and the potential buyer, in which both try to close the deal most advantageously for them.